Just what is network flow monitoring? To put it simply, network flow monitoring is a way of looking into the actual traffic flowing across a network.

 Network flow monitoring is often the best way to resolve intermittent network performance problems and ensure Quality of Service (QoS) for key applications and services.
 Also referred to as network traffic analysis, bandwidth utilization analysis or bandwidth monitoring, network flow monitoring gives you a level of visibility essential to effective network and infrastructure management.

-Network Flow Monitoring Tools
+Essential Capabilities of Network Flow Monitoring Tools

 Effective network flow monitoring delivers peace of mind, allowing you to have confidence that your network is secure and your bandwidth is effectively allocated.
 When considering a network flow monitoring tool looks for such capabilities as: